 If the “Integrity Assurance” software provided by Ivanti finds new files or mismatches on the file hashes, please consider the following steps:

 - Isolate from the network the appliance (but don’t turn it off).
 Report the incident to your security operation center (SOC), security vendors or/and to CIRCL.
 Keep the results of the Integrity Assurance as an evidence.

 - Create a ticket with Iventi or/and the vendor of your Pulse Secure equipments.
-Ask the detail procedure to acquire the evidences (memory and disk).
+Ask the detail procedure to acquire the evidences (memory and disk) if required depending of the result of the Integrity Assurance tool.
 The evidences need to be collected by the vendor in order to get a readable forensic acquisition.